About the Starr Women's Hall of Fame

 The Starr Women's Hall of Fame is made possible through the Starr Education Committee, Martha Jane Starr's family and the Starr Field of Interest Fund, which was established upon her death through the Greater Kansas City Community Foundation.
 The idea for the Starr Women's Hall of Fame stemmed from Starr Education Committee members.

-Twenty-five civic organizations that advocate on behalf of women and family issues have signed on in support of the Starr Women's Hall of Fame.
+Twenty-six civic organizations that advocate on behalf of women and family issues have signed on in support of the Starr Women's Hall of Fame.

 Martha Jane Phillips Starr

 Martha Jane Phillips was born Nov.
 27, 1906, in Bartlesville, Okla., the daughter of L.E.
 Phillips, a co-founder of Phillips Petroleum.
 In 1929 Martha Jane married John Wilbur "Twink" Starr, a University of Kansas-educated geologist who was her brother's classmate.
 Soon after the couple's move to Kansas City, Starr got involved in the community — at first through her sons and then through home front efforts during World War II.